Devin Singletary Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Season Stats

-- Singletary has carried the ball 146 times for a team-high 672 yards (44.8 per game), with four touchdowns.
+- Singletary has run for a team-leading 672 yards on 146 attempts (44.8 yards per game) while scoring four touchdowns.

 - He has handled 146, or 38.0%, of his team's 384 rushing attempts this season.